yovitsa/portfolio/README.md

         4. Security Group: Check ports 80, 443, and 22.

-        5.In the addtional configuration add the code form the image below to install `caddy`.
-THis way caddy will be already installed when I run my instance
+        5.In the additional configuration add the code from the image below to install `caddy`.
+This way caddy will be already installed when I run my instance